Likelihood-Scheduled Score-Based Generative Modeling for Fully 3D PET Image Reconstruction

 The full forward model used was therefore:

-where $\imx$ is an image estimate, $N_{11}$ is a span 11 sinogram of normalization factors, $L_{11}$ is a span 11 sinogram of attenuation factors, $C_{11}$ is a compression operator that converts a span 1 sinogram into span 11, $X_1$ is the ParallelProj projector and $P$ is the Gaussian point-spread function.
+where $\imx$ is an image estimate, $N_{11}$ is a span 11 sinogram of normalization factors, $L_{11}$ is a span 11 sinogram of attenuation factors, $C_{11}$ is a compression operator that converts a span 1 sinogram into span 11, $X_1$ is the ParallelProj projector and $P$ is the Gaussian PSF.